BestReviews is reader-supported and may earn an affiliate commission. Details

 Some claims that the battery-powered engine dies quickly.

 Features 4 bubble solutions for easy refills.
-Leak-proof design keeps the soap for the bubbles.
+The leak-proof design keeps the soap for the bubbles.
 Battery-powered operation with easy replacement.
 More aesthetically pleasing than other simple bubble guns.

-Batteries not included.
+Batteries are not included.
 Not as durable as other options.

 Each blaster has 8 holes and blasts 5,000 bubbles with a full tank of soap.
 The leak-proof design keeps your hands soap-free while you blast.
-Made from shatterproof ABS for when the games get rough.
-The LED lights add a space-themed look in dark rooms.
+Made from shatterproof ABS plastic for when the games get rough.
+Features LED lights.

 This might be heavy for young children.